kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 $$ K\approx \left[1-\frac{A_1}{A_2}\right]^2 $$

 The above expression works fairly well for moderate velocities and is a reasonable starting point for estimating losses due to a sudden expansion.
 If the sudden transition between pipe sizes can be made more gradual the energy loss can be reduced.
-A *diffuser* converts kinetic energy to pressure energy by a gradual enlargement in pipe size.
+A *diffuser* is a device that converts kinetic energy to pressure energy by a gradual enlargement in pipe size.
+It turns out that a gradual enlargement having a cone angle of about $7^\circ$ minimizes the energy loss.

 ### Exit Loss